Albert0i/mysql-vs-redis/README-Part2.md

 ![alt sql delete orm](img/test-sql-delete-orm.JPG)

+Same performance as read and update.
 Then, raw SQL:

 ![alt sql delete raw](img/test-sql-delete.JPG)

+Raw SQL delete has significant overhead, and so does insert.
 Let's look at Redis:

 ![alt redis delete](img/test-redis-delete.JPG)

+Same performance as read and update.

 [Contine to part three](README-Part3.md)